Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Install Motion Detector Lights

 Wolves are skittish creatures, so any sudden change in light is likely to scare them off.
-This can be done easily by installing a motion detector light around your house.
-A good place is right outside your front door or garage door, otherwise, you can install one in the perimeter of your yard.
+This can be done easily by installing motion detector lights around your house.
+A good place is right outside your front door or garage door; otherwise, you can install them around the perimeter of your yard.

 4. Keep Noisemakers by the Door

-If you see signs of a wolf or coyote by your house, making a lot of noise is sure to scare them off.
-Any noisy thing will do: a tambourine, loud bells, or a “clapper.”
-This is a children’s toy that has hands-on it that, when shaken, makes loud clapping noises.
+If you see a wolf or coyote by your house, making a lot of noise is sure to scare them off.
+Any noisy thing will do, including a tambourine, loud bells, or a “clapper.”
+This is a children’s toy that has hands on it that, when shaken, makes loud clapping noises.

 5. Don’t Leave Any Food Out

 Wolves may sometimes be attracted to your residence if you leave food out, especially meat scraps.
-Prevent this from happening by disposing of all food in sturdy trash bins and keeping all food, dog or people food, in tightly secured bins when stored outside.
+Prevent this from happening by disposing of all food in sturdy trash bins and keeping all animal and people food in tightly secured bins when stored outside.

-Not only does this prevent wolves or coyotes from coming by, but it also keeps the game that they hunt from hanging around, too.
+Not only does this prevent wolves or coyotes from coming by, but it also keeps the prey that they hunt from hanging around, too.

 garbage can behind fence